AlejandroJorge/Forum-REST-api/README.md

-# Forum REST Api
+# Simpleddit API

-A simple REST Api for a forum like Reddit built in Go
+The REST API of a reddit clone

 # How to run locally